5axes/ImportExportProfiles/README.md

 - Step 2 : Merge these settings in the profile you need to update, regardless of the machine, the basic quality of the profile or the material.

-### Current limitations
+### Curaprofile

-The lastest release of the plugin also alow to export/import directly Cura profiles.
+The lastest release of the plugin also alow to export/import directly Cura Profiles.